RAK7391 WisGate Connect Quick Start Guide

 .

-After creating the file reboot/power cycle the gateway for the changes to take effect.
-This will result in the wwan0
+After creating the configuration file, reboot or power cycle the gateway for the changes to take effect.
+If the connection is established successfully, the wwan0

-interface getting an IP address (if the connection has been established successfully), which you can check on the OLED display.
+interface will obtain an IP address, which can be verified on the OLED display.